zlogic/mendix-docs/content/en/docs/refguide/runtime/mendix-client/widget-conversion-limitations.md

 | Group Digits Formatting      |

 {{% alert color="warning" %}}
-Since the Reference Set Selector widget is technically a grid while Combo box is a drop-down, only the applicable configuration options will be transferred to the resulting Combo box during conversion.
+Because the reference set selector widget is technically a grid, while combo box is a drop-down, only the applicable configuration options will be transferred to the resulting combo box during conversion.
 {{% /alert %}}

 ### Input Reference Set Selector